 (b) A lawyer shall explain a matter to the extent reasonably necessary to permit the client to make informed decisions regarding the representation.

 While the language of the rule may seem straightforward, there is some nuance.
 For example, an attorney’s idea of what is “prompt” or “reasonable” may not be the same as a client’s.
-With that, here are some of the most common reasons your attorney may be communicating less frequently than usual.
+With that, here are some of the most common reasons your attorney may not be responding or is communicating less frequently than usual.

 IF you have called your attorney, left messages, sent emails, and have not heard a response, the best course of action is to send a certified letter to his or her office questioning the failure to communicate and informing them you are prepared to find a new lawyer if the situation does not improve.